-In most situations, it’s desirable to not have VPN users peering content through the VPN concentrator.
-In this case the recommendation is to enable subnet matching, and create a site that covers the VPN subnets.
-Within this site peering can be disabled.
-Other options may include allowing split-tunneling for video traffic, or handling it operationally by requiring users to disconnect from VPN to consume the video.
+In most situations, it’s desirable to not have VPN users peering at content through the VPN concentrator.
+In this case, the recommendation is to enable subnet matching and create a site that covers the VPN subnets.
+Within this site, peering can be disabled.
+Other options may include allowing split-tunnelling for video traffic or handling it operationally by requiring users to disconnect from VPN to consume the video.

 What is Subnet Matching?

 Subnet matching is a feature of the Vimeo eCDN that gives network operations teams more control over the behaviour of how the peer mesh forms.
 It helps network operators better handle the traffic inside their network.